Code-Institute-Submissions/thirty-seconds-maths/README.md

 The website was deployed to Github pages.
 The steps were as followed:

-1. Click on the repository of get-your-greens.
+1. Click on the repository of 30 SECONDS MATHS.

 2. Click on settings.